18F/join.tts.gsa.gov/pages/hiring-process.md

 We typically use Google Meet for all of our screens - if you are not comfortable or familiar with using Google Meet let your recruiter know and they will be happy to set up a test chat with you prior to your interviews!
+You can also test your sound and video prior to your interview using [these instructions](https://support.google.com/meet/answer/10409699?hl=en).

 In case there are technical issues with a video call, you will also be provided with a dial-in number you can call by phone.